 Roxie M Valentine is a St. Louis drag queen who refuses to fit into one drag box.
-She can give you everything from horror, glam, goth, camp—often mixed together in a beautiful symphony of color and attitude.
+She can give you everything from horror to glam to camp—often mixed together in a beautiful symphony of color and aesthetic.
 Roxie is a true artist and talent to be reckoned with.
 She lives in Collinsville, Illinois working full time both in venues (Attitudes, Grey Fox, and Rehab) and in digital competitions.

 “Yes ladies and gentlemen, she’s vers!”